cely-tools/docs/docs/guides/loud_re-authentication_flow.md

 }
 ```

 Cely is configured to follow *Loud Authentication* by default if no `requiredProperties` are passed into `Cely.setup(_:)`.
-This protects the application from an unintended state from occurring.
+This protects the application from an unintended state.
 Next, we pass your application's `UIWindow` to give Cely the ability to switch inbetween your Login and Home Screen.
 Finally, we pass an instance of our `User` model which contains the `Property` enum.
 Since no `requiredProperties` are passed in, Cely will redirect the user to the Login screen.

 ### Developer Responsibility